 In response to the 2021 California wildfire season, United Way Bay Area has once again joined forces with our neighbor United Ways organizations to deliver relief assistance and long-term recovery resources for affected residents and community agencies through the Greater Bay Area Central Coast Relief Fund

 The Lake County Cache Fire, where more than 50 homes burned to the ground, triggered the opening of the fund this year.
 It will provide immediate and long-term support for victims of the Cache Fire and any others that occur this year, including: evacuation housing assistance through vouchers or cash, cash assistance to displaced families, food and rent assistance, case management services, and mental health counseling.

-> Join us on October 28, 2021, at 12PM (PDT) as United Way Bay Area hosts California Wildfires and the Road Ahead, a conversation about what lies ahead on the road to recovery.
+October 28, 2021, at 12PM (PDT) as United Way Bay Area hosts California Wildfires and the Road Ahead, a conversation about what lies ahead on the road to recovery.
 UWBA CEO, Kevin Zwick, will be joined by San Jose Fire Chief Robert Sapien, Bay Area Council Economic Institute Executive Director Jeff Bellisario, Puente Executive Director Rita Mancera, and co-host United Way of the Wine Country CEO Lisa G. Carreño.
 The online event is free and open to the public.